 To enter the Catacombs of Kom El-Shoqafa, you must travel down, through a spiral staircase, to where the bodies of the deceased were once grounded.
 This staircase leads to a large prime shaft that primarily functioned both for carrying the dead bodies to their graves and making sure there was good ventilation in the burial chambers.

-Popular across the globe, the Greco-Roman Monuments have helped in enriching Egypt’s heritage.
+Popular across the globe, the Greco-Roman monuments have helped in enriching Egypt’s heritage.
 The main regions ground to such monuments include Alexandria, Cairo, Luxor, Aswan, and more.
-Call us or visit NILE HOLIDAY to book your tour to the Greco-Roman Sites.
+Visit Nile Holiday to book your tour to the Greco-Roman Sites.